yodaluca23/School_Anti-Block/README.md

 Why does the program instantly close out when I open it?
 This is likely due to a tactic used by your school's IT department that anytime they detect a cmd process opened they have it immediately closed, preventing you from being able to use it.
 I am currently working and testing on a fix for this.

+Donations:

+Any Donations are very much appresated!
+Just remember to only send the spesifed currency to the spesified address otherwise I MAY NOT GET YOUR DONATION, and that would be very unfurtunet.

+Paypal and Creditcards:
+(Work in Progress)

+Ethereum:
+0x24D70A28cf732642318D1cC3e45cA92eBB464764

+Bitcoin:
+35kre2ZhPQEQbN2PkGVyie4SE57ZpPJPJq

+Bitcoin Cash:
+qr895xp5c6umqnrjd3cjty5h4wtfndyz4yutrm7rvc

+Dogecoin:
+DAAajHYuAKSnNCbc6fxNX1C4HmaCCGFfSA

+ApeCoin:
+0xE3c41624954a79c39c97eB21B7246fB416d4878E

+Ethereum Classic:
+0x122126Bc3cA2c3094666FE033eD73C1fd81A90b5